aaronland/go-cooperhewitt-shoebox/README.md

     	A valid Cooper Hewitt API access token (if you don't have a config file or want to override it)
 ```

+## Example

+There is an sample shoebox in the `example` directory of this repository.
+To view it, open the `example/index.html` file in a web browser.

 ## The details

 ### Access tokens